SNAP Benefits in Georgia: How to Apply and Qualify

 EBT Deposit Schedule in Georgia

-In Georgia, SNAP benefits are deposited between the 5th and 23rd of each month.
-Your specific date depends on the last two digits of your client ID, helping you budget your food expenses effectively.
+In Georgia, SNAP benefits are deposited between the 5th and 23rd of the month.
+Your specific payment date is based on the last two digits of your client ID, which helps you budget for groceries.

 How to Check Your EBT Card Balance